openstack/openstack-ansible-os_neutron/doc/source/app-ovn.rst

 Command ``neutron-ovn-db-sync-util`` is also used during migration from OVS to OVN.
-For that, you need to supply ``--ovn-neutron_sync_mode migrate`` instead of `repair` as shown in example above.
+For that, you need to supply ``--ovn-neutron_sync_mode migrate`` instead of `repair` as shown in the example above.

 Notes